itu-bdsa/lecture_notes/sessions/session_13/README_PROJECT.md

 Remember, you have to perform work on each topic and on **each** bullet point.
-Be done with the project work before we meet again next Thursday.
+Be done with the project work before we meet again next week.

 ## 1) Software Development